What do we mean by “Brexit”?

 Visas will not be required for short trips that are less than 90 days to EU countries even after31st December 2020.
 Passport requirements, driving licence validity and access to European state healthcare benefits (via EHIC) for British citizens travelling to, within or through the EU could be affected after 31st December 2020.
 ABTA have produced a guidance note for travel customers which you can read here and you are advised to monitor advice issued by the UK Government (see further www.gov.uk/visit-europe-brexit *).

 We will continue to monitor the situation and will advise guests should anything in respect of their holiday with us changes.

 *this may change if the UK government set up a dedicated site

 Will the cost of my holiday increase as a result of Brexit?

 We will not increase the price of your booking as a result of Brexit.
 The price that we charge in British pounds has been determined for the entire pricing period on the basis of our prices in Euro on a guaranteed contractual exchange rate as further specified in our booking terms and conditions.
 To control your expenses at Disneyland Paris, we recommend that you book your extras, such as food, shows, in advance to benefit from our prices in British pounds based on our contractual exchange rate.

 Will I get a refund if Brexit affects my holiday?

-If, as a result of Brexit, we are unable to provide you with your holiday or you cannot travel to your destination, then we will work to offer a suitable alternative or we will cancel your holiday booking and give you a refund (but no additional compensation) in line with our booking conditions.
+If, as a result of Brexit, we are unable to provide you with your holiday or you cannot travel to your destination, then we will work to offer a suitable alternative or we will cancel your holiday booking and give you a refund in line with our booking conditions.
 However the law does not entitle you or anyone else in your booking party to seek any further compensation from us, although you should check to see if your travel insurance policy enables you to make a claim.